demisto/content/Packs/MicrosoftGraphFiles/Integrations/MicrosoftGraphFiles/README.md

 - `Sites.ReadWrite.All`: Provides read and write access to all sites.\
 `Client Credentials Flow` - Application permission.
 `Authorization Code Flow` - Delegated permission.
+* This permission is sufficient for all the commands, but if you want the least privileged permissions for each command, they are listed for each command definition.

 OR
 - `Sites.Selected - Application`: Provides read and write access to specific sites.\